bentwheel/lgbtq-retirement-meps-analysis/README.md

 <img src="README_files/figure-gfm/ed_util_marriage_class-1.png" style="display: block; margin: auto;" />

-In this visualization, I chose once again to include a panel containing unmarried individuals in order to showcase how marital status could be predictive of hospital emergency department utilization.
-Additionally, it appears as if more investigation could be warranted regarding the relatively low ED utilization rate in the cohort of individuals 65 and over in same-gender marriages; though there is no overlap in the confidence interval boundaries for this estimate and the equivalent estimates of other cohorts over age 65, it would be important to control (at least) for gender and racial confounders before drawing any conclusion.
+In this visualization, I chose once again to include a panel containing unmarried individuals to showcase how marital status could be predictive of hospital emergency room utilization.
+Additionally, it appears as if more investigation could be warranted regarding the relatively low ED utilization rate in the cohort of individuals 65 and over in same-gender marriages; though there is no overlap in the confidence interval boundaries for this estimate and the equivalent estimates of other cohorts of individuals over age 65, it would be important to control (at least) for gender and racial confounders before drawing any conclusion.

-### Average Inpatient Length of Stay
+### Total Impatient Days

-Another important measure of hospital utilization in a population is the total number of days (or, sometimes, overnights) between admission and discharge that all individuals within the cohort of interest were admitted in within hospital inpatient facilities.
+Another important measure in evaluating health outcomes and utilization patterns in a population is the total number of days (or, sometimes, overnights) that all individuals within the cohort of interest spent in inpatient hospital facilities for each admission.
 This measure is often also reported as “total hospital (in)patient-days.”
-This statistic, much like total ED utilization, is frequently reported by hospital organizations due to the fact that it is very predictive of the total cost of care delivered in inpatient hospital encounters.
+This statistic, much like total ED utilization, is frequently reported by hospital organizations because it is very predictive of other measures concerning quality, patient outcomes, and the total cost of care delivered in inpatient hospital encounters.

-Moreover, average length of stay is also highly predictive of hospital readmissions and is a component of one of the oldest and well-known indices, [the LACE index](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2845681/), which is used to predict post-discharge mortality or unplanned readmission after discharge from an inpatient facility.
-Reducing readmissions are a key focus for the Center for Medicare and Medicaid Services, the federal agency that oversees or regulates Medicare and Medicaid administration, which [published findings in 2014](https://www.kff.org/wp-content/uploads/sites/2/2014/10/brennan.pdf) claiming that nearly one in five fee-for-service Medicare patients enrolled in Part A benefits return to the hospital within 30 days of being discharged.
+Moreover, measures of total impatient days are also highly predictive of hospital readmissions.
+A related concept, inpatient length of stay, is a component of one of the oldest indices, [the LACE index](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2845681/), which is used to predict post-discharge mortality or unplanned readmission after discharge from an inpatient facility.
+Reducing readmissions is a key focus for the Centers for Medicare and Medicaid Services (CMS), the federal agency that oversees or regulates Medicare and Medicaid administration, which [published findings in 2014](https://www.kff.org/wp-content/uploads/sites/2/2014/10/brennan.pdf) claiming that nearly one in five Part A Medicare beneficiaries enrolled in fee-for-service Medicare returns to the hospital within 30 days of being discharged.
 In this same study, CMS attributed \$26 billion per year to the cost of these readmissions, of which \$17 billion was associated with potentially avoidable readmissions.

-While it is possible to investigate readmission rates directly using MEPS data, the methodology is less simple and involves the use of [additional data files](https://meps.ahrq.gov/mepsweb/data_stats/download_data_files_detail.jsp?cboPufNumber=HC-213D).
+While it is possible to investigate readmission rates directly using MEPS data, the methodology is complex and involves the use of [additional data files](https://meps.ahrq.gov/mepsweb/data_stats/download_data_files_detail.jsp?cboPufNumber=HC-213D).
-Therefore, I have chosen to examine only total length of stay within our baseline and comparison cohorts.
-Similarly to ED utilization, total hospital length of stay is most usually expressed per 1,000 patients/members over a time period.
-The visualization below uses MEPS data pooled across 2014 - 2019 to build a statistical representation of total length of stay over a period of one year.
+Therefore, I have chosen to examine only total impatient days within our baseline and comparison cohorts.
+Like to ED utilization, measures of total hospital inpatient days are commonly expressed per 1,000 patients/members over a time period.
+The visualization below uses MEPS data pooled across 2014 - 2019 to build a statistical representation of total inpatient days per 1,000 patients over a period of one year.
 Results are consistent with [annual inpatient-days per 1,000](https://www.kff.org/other/state-indicator/inpatient-days-by-ownership/) reported annually by Kaiser Family Foundation.

 <img src="README_files/figure-gfm/inpatient_los_marriage_class-1.png" style="display: block; margin: auto;" />

-I again chose to include the panel containing estimates of total length of stay for unmarried individuals to once again highlight the fact that marital status is well-known in population health academic literature to be predictive of measures of length of stay in hospital inpatient facilities.
+Similar to prior visualizations, I chose to include the panel containing estimates of total length of stay for unmarried individuals to once again highlight the fact that marital status is well-known in population health academic literature to be predictive of measures of length of stay in hospital inpatient facilities.
 [A study over 40 thousand adult hospital patients in 1988 - 1991](https://pubmed.ncbi.nlm.nih.gov/7503606/) found that, after controlling for illness severity, age, gender, race, and diagnosis type, “hospital charges and length of stay were 5% and 8% higher (P \< .001), respectively, for unmarried than for married patients.”

-[A more recent
-study](https://journals.sagepub.com/doi/10.1177/2151459319898648) of
+The study also found that, overall, 40% of unmarried individuals were admitted with high- or moderate-severity conditions as compared to only 32% in married individuals.

-just under 2,000 patients admitted to a hospital inpatient facility for orthopedic trauma found that “single and widowed patients experienced 1.36 and 1.3 times longer length of hospital stay than their married counterparts, respectively.”
+Because total hospital days per 1,000 and higher severity inpatient admissions are related, the above visualization suggests that unmarried individuals experience inpatient admissions with a higher average level of severity than married individuals.
+[A more recent study](https://journals.sagepub.com/doi/10.1177/2151459319898648) of just under 2,000 patients aged 55 and over admitted to a hospital inpatient facility for orthopedic trauma found that “single and widowed patients experienced 1.36 and 1.30 times longer length of hospital stay than their married counterparts, respectively.”

-Estimates of total length of stay for the cohort of individuals age 65 and over in same-gender marriages has a RSE that exceeds the MEPS-required threshold of 0.5 so it is suppressed from the data visualization above.
-(Please refer to the associated data table in [Appendix A](#appendix-a-data-tables) for additional information on this and all other visualizations in this essay.)
+Estimates of total length of stay for the cohort of individuals aged 65 and over in same-gender marriages has a RSE that exceeds the MEPS-required threshold of 0.5 so it is suppressed from the data visualization above.
+(Please refer to the associated data table in [Appendix A](#appendix-a-data-tables) for additional information on this and all other visualizations in this paper.)

 ### Total Annual Healthcare Expenditures & Drug Costs

-In the 2022 Inflation Reduction Act signed into law by President Biden, [several reforms to the Medicare Part D program](https://www.milliman.com/en/insight/inflation-reduction-act-health-plans-and-part-d-sponsors-need-to-know) are set to be implemented in the coming years.
-While the overall bill was passed on a party-line vote, the legislated Part D reforms reflect a genuinely bipartisan perception of political urgency around reducing the cost burden of access to low-cost and lifesaving pharmaceutical therapies for seniors, many of whom are living with one or more chronic and behavioral health conditions.
+In the 2022 Inflation Reduction Act passed by Congress and signed into law by President Biden, [several reforms to the Medicare Part D program](https://www.milliman.com/en/insight/inflation-reduction-act-health-plans-and-part-d-sponsors-need-to-know) are set to be implemented in the coming years.
+The Part D reforms reflect a genuinely bipartisan perception of political urgency around reducing the cost burden of access to low-cost and lifesaving pharmaceutical therapies for Medicare-aged individuals, many of whom are living with one or more chronic or behavioral health conditions.

-A substantial portion of the total medical expenditures incurred by individuals in retirement are attributable to pharmacy spend, as we are able to see in the visualizations of total healthcare spend below, which include breakout estimates of total individual healthcare spend as well as RX (pharmacy) spend alone.
+A substantial portion of the total medical expenditures incurred by individuals in retirement is attributable to pharmacy spend, as we can see in the visualizations of total healthcare spend below, which include breakout estimates of total individual healthcare spend as well as pharmacy spend alone.
+Pharmacy spend reflects the total amount paid for prescription drugs, covering both out-of-pocket expenditures as well as payments made by third-party payers, including both Part B and Part D drugs for Medicare beneficiaries.

 <img src="README_files/figure-gfm/exp_marriage_class-1.png" style="display: block; margin: auto;" />

 This visualization has two key insights.
-First, that total pharmacy spend appears to be higher for Medicare-aged individuals.
-And second, that there appears to be a difference in both total healthcare spend and total pharmacy spend between the cohort of individuals age 18 - 64 in same-gender marriages and the cohort of individuals age 18 - 64 not in same-gender marriages.
-Additional analysis of this difference should consider age, race, and gender factors.
+First, that total pharmacy spend appears to be higher for Medicare-aged individuals compared to pharmacy expenditures incurred by individuals aged 18 - 64.
+And second, that there appears to be a difference in both total healthcare spend and total pharmacy spend between the cohort of individuals aged 18 - 64 in same-gender marriages and the cohort of married individuals aged 18 - 64 not in same-gender marriages.
+Additional analysis of this difference should consider age, race, and gender effects.

-One explanation for this difference of expenditures could relate to the high costs faced by LGBTQ+ individuals interested in starting a family.
+One explanation for this difference in expenditures could relate to the high costs faced by LGBTQ+ individuals interested in starting a family.
 There can be [large healthcare-related expenses](https://www.familyequality.org/resources/building-lgbtq-families-price-parenthood/)